Mathews2115/TeslondaDash/README.md

 ## Development server

-Then Run `ng serve` for a dev server.
+Then Run `ng serve` or `yarn start` `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # automated bs goes below